 American Airlines Flight 77, which was a Boeing 757 jet, left Washington Dulles International Airport at 8.20am local time and headed towards its destination, Los Angeles, with 53 passengers and six crew members on board, excluding the team of five attackers.
 The team hijacked the plane and rammed it into the western face of the Pentagon at 9.37am.
 Everyone on board the flight died upon impact.

 The 21-page court filing that made the revelation was drafted and submitted by Donald C Canestraro, the lead investigator for the US Office of Military Commissions, which is the legal entity that was overseeing the cases of the September 11 defendants.
-Canestraro is a seasoned law enforcement professional with over 25 years of experience with the US Drug Enforcement Administration.
+Canestraro is a seasoned law enforcement professional with over 25 years of experience with the DEA (US Drug Enforcement Administration).

 Spytalk has an unredacted copy of the court filing, and the development has also been reported in detail by the investigative news portal, Gray Zone.

 The court filing includes a summary of classified government disclosures as well as revealing interviews that investigator Canestraro had with unnamed high-ranking officers of the CIA and the FBI (US Federal Bureau of Investigation).
-The paper also features interviews that Canestraro had with the 9/11 Commission staff.
+The paper also features interviews that Canestraro had with employees of the 9/11 Commission.

-The document that names the two Pentagon-bound hijackers, Hazmi and Mihdhar, essentially raises questions about the alleged murky ties between the Saudi duo and ‘Alec Station’, an undercover CIA team that was assigned to track Laden and his Al Qaeda associates.
+The document that names the two Pentagon-bound hijackers, Hazmi and Mihdhar, essentially raises questions about the alleged murky ties between the Saudi duo and ‘Alec Station’, which was an undercover CIA unit that was assigned to track Osama bin Laden and his Al Qaeda associates.

 The CIA’s Alec Station was also known as ‘Bin Laden Issue Station’.
 The project ran from 1996 to 2005.
-It was headed first by CIA analyst Michael Scheuer, and later by Richard Blee and a few others.
+It was headed first by CIA analyst Michael Scheuer, and later by Richard Blee, followed by a few others.

 “In late 1999, with ‘the system blinking red’ [as per the 9/11 Commission Report] about an imminent large-scale Al Qaeda terror attack inside the US, the CIA and the NSA [US National Security Agency] were closely monitoring an ‘operational cadre’ within an Al Qaeda cell that included the Saudi nationals Hazmi and Mihdhar,” Gray Zone reported.

-Less than two years before 9/11, the Saudi duo took part in an Al Qaeda meeting from January 5-8, 2000 in Kuala Lumpur.
-That meeting was secretly taped by local intelligence on the request of the CIA’s Alec Station.
+Less than two years before 9/11, the Saudi duo took part in an Al Qaeda meeting from January 5-8, 2000 in Kuala Lumpur, Malaysia.
+That meeting was secretly taped by Malaysian intelligence on the request of the CIA’s Alec Station.

 CIA breaks in